-Sadly, most screenplays (or novels), remain imprisoned on paper for eternity until it reaches its audience through the film it is meant to be (or television); potential bestsellers never reach bookshelves, and budding plays are never performed on stage in front of a live audience.
+Sadly, most screenplays (or novels), remain imprisoned on paper for eternity until it reaches their audience through the film it is meant to be (or television); potential bestsellers never reach bookshelves, and budding plays are never performed on stage in front of a live audience.

-The reason for this is simple: most writers don’t know their story, or they think they do, until potential producers, publishers and investors reject it.
+The reason for this is simple: most writers don’t know their story, or they think they do until potential producers, publishers, and investors reject it.

-The Top Sheet is a realistic wake-up call and true test of how well you know your story and characters, and to ensure that it embraces all the elements needed to secure a deal.
+The Top Sheet is a realistic wake-up call and a true test of how well you know your story and characters, and to ensure that it embraces all the elements needed to secure a deal.

 - Is the medium you are writing for the ideal one for the story you are writing?

 - Are you clear about your genre?
-Is genre suited to whom you are writing for?

 - Is it clear what the thematic purpose of your story is?
-Does the story promise a rich and rewarding inner life?

 - Do you have a premise that is unique and captivating?
-Does it embrace the universal human condition?

 - Does your concept provoke the imagination?
-Does it promise an intriguing story filled with vibrant characters, action and conflict?

 - Are you as a writer truly connected to your story?
-Will you be the right person to join the production team as writer and possibly advisor?
+Will you be the right person to join the production team as a writer and possibly advisor?

 - Can you summarise what your story is about without telling the whole story?
-Are you telling us what happens instead of what the story is about?

 - Do you know who the people in your story are?